 - 1. The Cover Page of the document must contain the notice below (please cut and paste): - "Pages [] of this document may contain trade secrets or commercial or financial information that is privileged or confidential and is exempt from public disclosure.
 Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance or loan agreement between the submitter and the Government.
-The Government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source." - "Proprietary Data Legend
+The Government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source."

-Lines, paragraphs, tables, charts, and other graphics containing trade secrets, commercial, and/or financial information are marked with brackets []."

-Alternatively you may select: "highlighted" or "underlined text" or "a vertical line in the side margin | " in place of "brackets []."

-• To see examples of proper IP markings, please visit the SBIR/STTR Programs web site at http://science.energy.gov/sbir/applicant-and-awardee-resources/.

-2. To further protect such data, each page containing trade secrets or commercial or financial information that is privileged or confidential must be specifically identified and marked with the following (please cut and paste):

-• "May contain trade secrets or commercial or financial information that is privileged or confidential and exempt from public disclosure."
+- "Proprietary Data Legend Lines, paragraphs, tables, charts, and other graphics containing trade secrets, commercial, and/or financial information are marked with brackets []."
+Alternatively you may select: "highlighted" or "underlined text" or "a vertical line in the side margin | "in place of "brackets []." - To see examples of proper IP markings, please visit the SBIR/STTR Programs web site at https://science.osti.gov/sbir/Applicant-Resources/Protecting-your-Trade-Secrets. - 2.
+To further protect such data, each page containing trade secrets or commercial or financial information that is privileged or confidential must be specifically identified and marked with the following (please cut and paste): - "May contain trade secrets or commercial or financial information that is privileged or confidential and exempt from public disclosure."